Editorial Policy at Thriveworks

 Anthony Centore Ph.D. is Founder and CEO at Thriveworks.
 He is Private Practice Consultant for the American Counseling Association, former columnist for Counseling Today magazine (where he authored over 90 columns), author of How to Thrive in Counseling Private Practice, and co-author of Leaving Depression Behind: An Interactive, Choose Your Path Book.
 Anthony is a multistate Licensed Professional Counselor and has been quoted in national media sources including The Boston Globe, The Chicago Tribune, and CBS Sunday Morning.

-Taylor Bennett is the Content Development Manager at Thriveworks.
+Taylor Bennett is the Senior Content Strategist at Thriveworks.
 She devotes herself to distributing important information about mental health and wellbeing, writing mental health news and self-improvement tips daily.
 Taylor received her bachelor’s degree in multimedia journalism, with minors in professional writing and leadership from Virginia Tech.
 She is a co-author of Leaving Depression Behind: An Interactive, Choose Your Path Book and has published content on Thought Catalog, Odyssey, and the Traveling Parent.